LEI

 How much does an LEI cost and how long does it take?

-Depending on the issuer, an LEI costs between SEK 750 and SEK 1 500 for the first year.
+Depending on the issuer, a LEI costs between SEK 750 and SEK 1 500 for the first year.
 Subsequent annual fees are between SEK 500 and SEK 1 000.
 To be able to trade in securities, it is important that you update your LEI every year and pay the annual fee.
-It will usually take around 5-7 business days to receive your LEI.
-However, if many companies are applying, it may take longer.

 Frequently asked questions about LEI